Call us: 01444 237070

 Build quality and durability

 When strapped to your camera backpack and subjected to the occasional bump, a tripod must be durable and resilient enough to withstand the daily rigours of travel.
-Each of the models we compare below are crafted from aluminium, carbon fibre, or a combination of both of these tried-and-tested materials.
+Each of the models we compare below is crafted from aluminium, carbon fibre, or a combination of both of these tried-and-tested materials.

 Peak Design backpack with travel tripod